 Babel at Yonge and York Mills is the latest Toronto project for O&B, who are expanding into Saskatchewan in a Risk-style invasion/domination across Canada.
-Babel is now occupying the space that was once a Movenpick, this time, no passport will be required for the Middle Eastern eatery, which formally opened its doors today.
+Babel is now occupying the space that was once a Movenpick, this time, no passport will be required for the Middle Eastern eatery at Bayview and York Mills, which formally opened its doors today.

 by CHLOE.‘s 16th location has opened in Yorkdale Shopping Centre.
 The plant based eatery is massive in the US, with an almost cult-like following for the chain that only began in 2015.
 A second location is already in the works for the Financial District right downtown.